steamdeck/attgnext/PRD_Image_Management_Dashboard.md

 ### 15. Conclusion

-The Image Management Dashboard will significantly improve the efficiency of image management across the Digitom website while providing powerful SEO optimization tools.
+The Image Management Dashboard will significantly improve the efficiency of image management across the AT Tech Global website while providing powerful SEO optimization tools.
 The phased implementation approach ensures timely delivery while maintaining quality and security standards.

 ---